strukovas/hugo-academic/content/home/accomplishments.md

     - certificate_url:
     date_end: ''
     date_start: '2023-09-24'
-    description: 'Awardee of the Accesit in the third edition of the SCIE-ZONTA-SNGULAR awards.
+    description: 'Awardee of the Accesit in the SCIE-ZONTA-SNGULAR awards.
 The main objective of this award is to recognize the outstanding contributions of women who are currently pursuing a doctoral program in computer science.
 In addition, it seeks to encourage their start in a research career and create references for new generations, thus contributing to reducing the gender gap in the field of computing in Spain.'
     organization: SCIE-ZONTA-SNGULAR
     organization_url:
     title: Award for the contribution of women pursuing doctoral studies in the area of computer science in Spain